|Date of Birth||6 May 1961, Lexington, Kentucky, USA|

 George Timothy Clooney was born on May 6, 1961, in Lexington, Kentucky, to Nina Bruce (née Warren), a former beauty pageant queen, and Nick Clooney, a former anchorman and game show host (who was also the brother of singer Rosemary Clooney).
 He is of largely Irish, English, and German ancestry.
 Clooney spent most of this youth in Ohio and Kentucky, and graduated from Augusta High School.
 He was very active in sports such as basketball and baseball, and tried out for the Cincinatti Reds, but was not offered a contract.

-- IMDb Mini Biography By: Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>
+- IMDb Mini Biography By: Anonymous and Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 |Talia Balsam||(15 December 1989 - 17 September 1993) (divorced)|

 Trade Mark (3)

 |One Fine Day (1996)||$3,000,000|